diplodoc-platform/page-constructor-extension/README.md

 ## Initialization Methods

-There are two ways to initialize the Page Constructor runtime:
+There are three ways to initialize the Page Constructor runtime:

 #### 1. React Component